theunkn0wn1/Fuelrats-DispatchAssist/README.md

 # Requirements:
 * Hexchat - {link} - currently this project only supports Hexchat.
 * Python 3.5.2 - {link}
-* Tabulate - {link} This is for graphical representation of the collected data
+* Pip3 - part of the standard python3 install, required for installing dependencies
 # quick setup guide
 1. Install python version 3.5.2 to a location of your choice, i suggest the default
  - You need to check the box that allows Python to install itself to the PATH